 - 1. Is being prescribed the Antihemophilia Agent for an indication that is included in the U.S. Food and Drug Administration (FDA)-approved package labeling OR a medically accepted indication; AND - 2.
 Is prescribed a dose that is consistent with FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 3.
 Is prescribed the Antihemophilia Agent by a hematologist or hemophilia treatment center practitioner; AND - 4.
 Does not have a contraindication to the requested medication; AND - 5.
 For a non-preferred extended half-life factor VIII replacement agent, one of the following: - a.
-Has documentation of failure to achieve clinical goals with the preferred extended half-life factor VIII replacement agent(s) approved or medically accepted for the member's diagnosis or indication, - b.
-Has a documented history of a contraindication to or intolerance of the preferred extended half-life factor VIII replacement agent(s) approved or medically accepted for the member's diagnosis or indication,
+Has documentation of failure to achieve clinical goals with the preferred extended half-life factor VIII replacement agent(s) approved or medically accepted for the member's diagnosis or indication, - Has a contraindication or intolerance to the preferred extended half-life factor VIII replacement agent(s) approved or medically accepted for the member's diagnosis or indication,

 - c.
 Both of the following: - i.
-Has a current history (within the past 90 days) of being prescribed the same nonpreferred extended half-life factor VIII replacement agent, - ii.
+Has a current history (within the past 90 days) of being prescribed the same non-preferred extended half-life factor VIII replacement agent, - ii.
 Has documentation from the prescriber of a medical reason why the member should continue to use the non-preferred extended half-life factor VIII replacement agent (e.g., has a history of inhibitors and has not developed inhibitors while using the requested non-preferred agent);

 - 6. For a non-preferred extended half-life factor IX replacement agent, one of the following: - a.
-Has documentation of failure to achieve clinical goals with the preferred extended half-life factor IX replacement agent(s) approved or medically accepted for the member's diagnosis or indication, - b.
-Has a documented history of a contraindication to or intolerance of the preferred extended half-life factor IX replacement agent(s) approved or medically accepted for the member's diagnosis or indication, - c.
+Has documentation of failure to achieve clinical goals with the preferred extended half-life factor IX replacement agent(s) approved or medically accepted for the member's diagnosis or indication, - Has a contraindication or intolerance to the preferred extended half-life factor IX replacement agent(s) approved or medically accepted for the member's diagnosis or indication, - c.
 Both of the following: - i.
 Has a current history (within the past 90 days) of being prescribed the same nonpreferred extended half-life factor IX replacement agent, - ii.
 Has documentation from the prescriber of a medical reason why the member should continue to use the non-preferred extended half-life factor IX replacement agent (e.g., has a history of inhibitors and has not developed inhibitors while using the requested non-preferred agent);

 - 7. For a bypassing agent (e.g., FEIBA, NovoSeven RT, Sevenfact), one of the following: - a.
-Has a diagnosis of hemophilia A with inhibitors and at least one of the following:i.
+Has a diagnosis of hemophilia A with inhibitors and at least one of the following: - i.
 Both of the following: - a) Is using the requested medication for routine prophylaxis, - b) One of the following: - (i) Has documentation of failure to achieve clinical goals with Hemlibra (emicizumab); - (ii) Has documentation from the prescriber of a medical reason why Hemlibra (emicizumab) cannot be used; - (iii) Has a current history (within the past 90 days) of being prescribed the same bypassing agent for routine prophylaxis - ii.
 Is using the requested medication for episodic/on-demand treatment or intermittent/periodic prophylaxis,